reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 snapshot-dependencies
 application
 ```
-This shows the list of dependencies that can be added as layers.
+We can see the list of dependencies that can be added as Layers.

-The default layers are:
+The default Layers are:

 | Library Name        | Contents           |
 | :------------------------ |:-----------------|